 Why am I telling you all this?

 Because only now, decades later, that year spent studying the fluid dynamics of oceans and storms suddenly makes sense.
 I thought it was a year lost but now it turns out, is the crucial piece in the jigsaw puzzle.
 That year of studying fluid dynamics helps me now put everything together.
-As Steve Job said about his own life, one can only connect the dots looking backwards.
+As Steve Job said, ‘One can only connect the dots looking backwards.’
 Therefore don’t beat yourself up in the moment by thinking you have made a terrible mistake.
 There are no mistakes…be kind to yourself and others.
 The rest is detail.